na-na-hi/renget/archive/tmd2character_wallis.md

 Name of Move | Description
 ------ | :----:
 Earthquake | Opponent using Dig; The Move's damage is increased by 5.
 Room-Hitter; Damages Allies.
-Rock Smash | 10-20; The Opponent's Defense is decreased by 1.
-The User can shatter sizable rocks.
+Rock Throw | 10-20; No secondary effect.

 **SPECIAL BONUSES**
 !!! note You have a base of 10 IP and each Skill costs a certain amount of it to equip.